 Networking at events is a great way to meet new prospects.
 It basically means storing contact information on a business card in your CRM.
 Post GDPR, you may continue to exchange and store business card information, but you cannot use their contact data and email address for email marketing purposes unless you have taken their consent and they have opted-in to receive your promotional emails.

 SMARTe is GDPR compliant in sourcing our business contact data and in processing personal data.
-We enable our customers adhere to laws and regulations that apply to their business.
+We enable our customers to adhere to laws and regulations that apply to their business.
 Anytime our customers send marketing emails to their own customers, our data ensures that they adhere to digital marketing laws that apply in the particular data subject’s geographic locale.

 Is your data GDPR compliant?
 If not, we can help.